-Negligible:disruption to classes and/or school-based services is for a few minutes to an hourMinor:disruption to classes and/or school-based services are for a few hours in a school dayModerate:disruption to classes and/or school-based services are for a school daySignificant:disruption to classes and/or school-based services are for 2-5 school daysSevere:disruption to classes and/or school-based services are for more than a week
+disruption to classes and/or school-based services are for a few hours in a school day disruption to classes and/or school-based services is for a few minutes to an hour disruption to classes and/or school-based services are for more than a week disruption to classes and/or school-based services are for 2-5 school days disruption to classes and/or school-based services are for a school day Significant: Negligible: Moderate: Severe: Minor:

-- e.
-For the "Potential Impact in Possible Total Class Days Lost" Column, assess the potential impact of each threat or hazard, and total possible class days lost. - f.
+ANNEX B For the "Potential Impact in Possible Total Class Days Lost" Column, assess the potential impact of each threat or hazard, and total possible fotal Class Days Lost" Column, assess the potential impact of each threat or hazard, and total possible class days lost. f.
 For the "Potential Vulnerabilities" Column, determine the school's vulnerabilities, such as structural weaknesses, vulnerability of learning materials and equipment, and other factors that may affect the conduct of classes or ADMs given the risks enumerated.

-II.
-For Table 1: Profiling of Learners
+For Table 1: Profiling of Learners a.

-- a.
 Our learners have always been our priority in DepEd.
 In gearing up for the new school year, Profiling Our Learners ensures that our plans, decisions, activities, especially the learners' choice of learning delivery modalities are responsive to their context.
 Disasters and Emergencies: Identify ADMs such as online learning, modular learning, and radio-based instruction tailored to local circumstances.
-Some key considerations may include the following: - i.
-Grade Level - ii.
-Reading Ability - iii.
-Access to Learning Resources and Materials - iv.
-Availability and capability of Parental/Guardian to assist home-based learning - v.
-Internet accessibility, availability of devices, and community resources - vi.
-Conducive Learning Space - vii.
-Learners with Special Education Needs (LSEN) - viii.
-Belonging to Indigenous Peoples Community (IPS) - b.
+Some key considerations may include the following: Grade Level Rearning, modular learning Resources and Materials Arabability and capability of devices, and community resources vi.
+Conducive Learning Space vii.
+Learners with Special Education Needs (LSEN) viii.
+Belonging to Indigenous Peoples Community (IPS) b.
 For the "Learner Profile Considerations" Column, note down the profile of specific learners in your school that may affect their capacity to undertake specific types of ADMs, or to undertake face-to-face classes given the identified risk.
-Please ensure to note all types of learners to ensure that interventions for all learners are planned. - c.
+Please ensure to note all types of learners to ensure that interventions for all learners are planned. c.
 For the "Number of Learners per Consideration" Column, note down the number of such learners per learner profile consideration.